rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 <hr />

-Git provides a way to stash the state of files in the working directory and index so they are not lost forever when you have to suddenly switch back to what's in the HEAD commit.
+If we need to suddenly switch back to what's in the commit HEAD, we don't need to always abandon and forever loose uncompleted work.

-The <a target="_blank" href="https://git-scm.com/docs/git-stash">
+We can use the <a target="_blank" href="https://git-scm.com/docs/git-stash">
+git <strong>stash save</strong></a>
-git <strong>stash</strong></a> command (with implicit save) puts all files from the working directory into a local stash area separate from Staging or the Git repository.
+to copy all files from the working directory into an area hidden from Staging or the Git repository.

-To retrieve the last stash, use git <strong>stash pop</strong>

-Modifications stashed can be listed with git <strong>stash list</strong>, inspected with git <strong>stash show</strong>, and restored (potentially on top of a different commit) with git <strong>stash apply</strong>.

-To get rid of everything in the stash, do a git <strong>stash drop</strong>.
+Modifications stashed can be listed with git <strong>stash list</strong>, inspected with git <strong>stash show</strong>, and restored (potentially on top of a different commit) with git <strong>stash pop</strong>, which does the equivalent of git <strong>stash apply</strong> to retrieve the last stash, but also does a git <strong>stash drop</strong> to remove it from the stash.

 <hr />